Chambers Email: firstname.lastname@example.org

 For all other cases not falling within an exception to Local Rule 3.02(a), the Court prefers, and sometimes requires as indicated below, the following scheduling parameters:

-However, chambers staff will not provide legal advice, interpret the Federal or Local Rules, provide time estimates for the court's written rulings, or discuss the merits of any case ex parte.
-When contacting chambers, counsel and pro se litigants must notify the opposing party to avoid any appearance of ex parte communications.
+Chambers staff will not provide legal advice, interpret the Federal or Local Rules, provide time estimates for the court's written rulings, or discuss the merits of any case ex parte.
+Before contacting chambers, counsel and pro se litigants must inform and, if requested, include the opposing party to avoid any appearance of ex parte communications.

 When filing motions and related materials electronically, it is not necessary to submit a courtesy copy to chambers unless the motion, including exhibits and attachments, exceeds 25 pages in length.
 Unless ordered to do so by the court, counsel and unrepresented parties are strictly prohibited from hand-delivering (either in person or by third-party courier) courtesy copies to Judge McCoy's chambers.
 Instead, courtesy copies should be mailed to Judge McCoy's chambers or hand-delivered to the clerk's office for further routing.
 To avoid confusion, any courtesy copy of a document provided to the court should be clearly and conspicuously labeled as a copy on the first page of the document.